pzoli/DocuStorePictureApp/README.md

 You can run this application on minimum 28 SDK version Android systems.

-The program needs Internet access and camera access permission.
+The program needs Internet access and camera access permissions.